The Non-Resident Status report presents the count and percentage of students who:

 Locations Setting options: District only.

 CEPI collected the data used to compile this report.
 The source data for this report are gathered in the Michigan Student Data System.
-For more details about how FTE and residency are determined when a student receives education through more than one district, please refer to the MSDS Collection Details Manual.
+For more details about how FTE and residency are determined when a student receives education through more than one district, refer to the MSDS Collection Manual on the Michigan Student Data System web page.

 School districts report residency codes to the state as a part of each student’s record.
 Data are included in this report only when the resident code does not match the code of the reporting district.
 Therefore, not all residency data are included.